djoq/docker-nagios/README.md

-## Nagios w/ nrdp server version 1.4.0
+## Nagios4 w/ nrdp server version 1.4.0

 Setup for monitoring windows machine via a remote Linux host Built and tested with Ubuntu 16.0.4